How to become a mystery shopper

 In the past, some full-time mystery shoppers have reported earning between £30-40,000 per year, but it's worth knowing that this is after spending many years on the job and earning a reputation in the industry.
 Unfortunately, it seems the days of this sort of mystery shopper salary are over.

-Today, you're more likely to be offered work where you won't receive payment, but will be given a budget to spend in store, and will be allowed to keep what you buy as a freebie (so make sure you choose something you really want!).
+Today, you're more likely to be offered work where you won't receive payment or only a few quid, but will be given a budget to spend in store, and will be allowed to keep what you buy as a freebie (so make sure you choose something you really want/need!).

 It should always be free to sign up to mystery shopping, so if a site asks for payment, approach with extreme caution.

 When in doubt, check out the MSPA website (Mystery Shopping Providers Association) to see if the company is listed.
 If their name's not down, run a mile!

 Signing up is generally pretty pain free: there's no need for CVs or references – just fill out an online survey and you're all set.
 However, some of the biggest names on this list require you to do a spelling and grammar test.
 You get a few tries to fill it out correctly, so don't worry too much.

 Here's our take on some of the most popular mystery shopper sites in the UK.

 Formerly known as Retail Eyes, this is one of the UK's most well-known mystery shopping sites and with 300,000 registered members, it's certainly one of the biggest.

 They host a massive range of jobs – with everything from visiting opticians to checking out local pubs – so chances are you'll be able to find something up your street.